-Formal classes run from mid-September to late May and are normally held one day every week.
-Additionally, students meet with a Board Certified Behaviour Analyst (BCBA) for 1-2 hours every other week from October to September.
-Dissertation research is initiated during the academic year of Year 2 and continued and finalised during the summer months.
-Placement practice in behaviour analysis must be facilitated by an external BCBA.
-Students receive continuous assessment and feedback through their regular supervision sessions and participation in class activities.
-Placement practice in ABA is also reported at intermediate and end points during the year.
-Students must maintain a portfolio of their work throughout the course.
+Every year, formal classes run from late September to late May and are normally held one day every week and on occasional weekends.
+Additionally, students meet with an appropriate supervisor ( Board Certified Behaviour Analyst (BCBA© or Chartered Psychologist) for individual fieldwork supervision from October to September in both years of the course.
+Dissertation research is initiated during Year 2 and continued and finalised during the summer months.
+Placement practice in behaviour analysis must be facilitated by a a BCBA or Chartered Psychologist external to the course Students receive continuous assessment and feedback through regular supervision sessions and participation in class activities.
+Placement practice is also reported at intermediate and end points during the year.
+Students must maintain a portfolio of work throughout the course.

 Study Applied Behaviour Analysis (M.Sc.) at Trinity

-Short description of what Applied Behaviour Analysis is and what we study in TCD to enable us to become expert Behaviour Analysts, course requirements and entry requirements
+An introduction of what the field of applied behavior analysis is and what we study in Trinity College Dublin to enable us to become expert behaviour analysts.

 Number of Places15 Places

-Applicants will normally be required to hold at least an upper second class honours degree in Psychology or a related field from a recognised 3rd level institution
+Applicants will normally be required to hold a 2.1 Honours degree in Psychology or a related field from a recognised third-level institution.

 Click here for a full list of postgraduate fees